Intrigue Rhodesian Ridgebacks

 Susan Morrill, MS

 Susan holds a Master's Degree in Nutrition and Dietetics and recently finished her Dietetic Internship in May 2021.
-Plans are to take the RDN exam summer 2021 and start working in the field in early 2022.
+She passed the RDN exam in August 2021 and plans to start working in the field in early 2022.
 She has also had a keen interest in canine nutrition for almost two decades and we feed our dogs exclusively a raw based diet.
 Chris is the Director of Facilities for a chain of Taco Bells out of Florida.

 Our dogs live in the house with us, we are not a kennel nor do we breed often.
 This is a purely a hobby for us, so we breed when we want a puppy for ourselves.
 We do not supplement our income, nor is this an income based endeavor.
 We currently have 4 ridgebacks.
 We enjoy performance events as time permits, but spend more time hiking and running our dogs at home.